 More attractions and things to do in Cappadocia

 » The Turkish Night, this is a very touristic attraction in Cappadocia, dance performances and dinner.
 Not my cup of tea.

 » Horse riding, I’m sure that should be a nice way to visit the valleys but I don’t like the idea of being seated over 2 hours on the back of a horse.

 » ATV tours, this is a great one, but since we rented our scooter, we venture ourselves in the same tracks as the ATV`s, not recommended but is great fun [and a bit dangerous]!

 » The underground cities of Kaymakli and Derinkuyu are well-preserved ruins going as deep as 8 floors below ground.
 After a not happy visit to the Catacombs in Paris (I’m not good in tiny enclosed spaces) we skipped the underground cities.
 However, the visitors say the underground cities are one of the top things to do in Cappadocia.

 » If you are short in time consider taking one of the tours.
 There are two tours that cover most of the things to do in Cappadocia.
-The Green tour will take you to Derinkuyu Underground City, Ihlara Valley hike, Selime Monastery, Pigeon Valley, Göreme Panorama & some jewelry shops.
-And the red tour will take you to Göreme open-air museum, Cavusin old cave village, Uchisar castle, Devrent valley, Urgup fairy chimneys, and to a pottery shop in Avanos.
-Bookings can be done with your hotel or with any travel agency.
+The Green Tour will take you to Derinkuyu Underground City, Ihlara Valley hike, Selime Monastery, Pigeon Valley, Göreme Panorama & some jewelry shops.
+And the Red Tour will take you to Göreme open-air museum, Cavusin old cave village, Uchisar castle, Devrent valley, Urgup fairy chimneys, and to a pottery shop in Avanos.
+You can book in advance via GetYourGuide and save time, or shop around at the local travel agencies.

 How to get to Cappadocia from Istanbul